thriveweb/deking-new/content/services/single-service2.md

 servicePods:
   - podDescription: >-
-      Your patio roof may be a quiet place to relax with a good book, or a boisterous night with your mates with the footy on the big screen
+      Your patio roof may be a quiet place to relax with a good book, or a boisterous night with your mates with the footy on the big screen.

+      It could be that you just need some extra space for the growing family or a weather proof spot for the ping pong table.

+      Patio roofs are a very cost effective way to extend your homes living area without the huge cost of a full renovation.
+The Deking team are all qualified tradespeople who will bring your ideas to life.
     podImage: /images/uploads/patios-verandah-carport-outback-cooldek-19.jpg
     podsTitle: What will you do under your Patio Roof?
   - podDescription: >-